Toward a Safe Internet of Agents: A Population of Agents: Building Multi-Agent Systems

-\paragraph{Conclusion} Ultimately, the evolution from developer-defined topologies to autonomous, self-organizing ecosystems represents a fundamental shift in the security paradigm.
-While static structures offer \textbf{Control Flow Integrity} (structurally confining agent interactions and tool access to pre-approved paths), emergent and generative architectures sacrifice this containment for adaptability.
-A critical gap remains in the current state of the art: while adaptive frameworks can optimize for efficiency or basic fault tolerance, their resilience against advanced adversarial vectors—such as blueprint injection or evolutionary poisoning—and the integration of robust guardrails into dynamically generated graphs remain largely unexplored frontiers.
-Consequently, as architectures become more fluid and the structural guarantees of static code dissolve, the burden of safety must inevitably shift from design-time verification to rigorous, \textbf{runtime outcome monitoring}.
+\paragraph{Conclusion} The evolution from developer-defined to self-organizing topologies fundamentally shifts security paradigms.
+Static structures provide control flow integrity by confining interactions to approved paths, while emergent architectures sacrifice containment for adaptability.
+A critical gap exists in current research: while adaptive frameworks optimize for efficiency and basic fault tolerance, their resilience against advanced threats—blueprint injection, evolutionary poisoning—and guardrail integration remain unexplored.
+As structural guarantees of static code dissolve, safety burdens shift from design-time verification to runtime monitoring.